 Strategic Human Resource Management

-The SHRM research group focuses on social and scientific issues centred on two cores themes: SHRM & public service performance and HRM of public issues.
+The SHRM chair focuses on social and scientific issues centred on two cores themes: SHRM & public service performance and HRM of public issues.

 - SHRM & public service performance

 - Research Staff